HibatAllah5/alx_capstone_project/README.md

 # Technologies Used: :sunflower:

 + I have used multiple technologies that I have learned during this program.
-+ I designed The APP with Figma.
++ I designed The APP prototype with Figma.
 + These technologies include HTML, CSS, and JavaScript.

 # Demo: :sunflower: